The calendar says it’s spring, and most of the nation is a'tingle.

 WERE the animals!

-Finally I arrive at the biggest symbol of change: The ultra-posh St.
+Finally I arrive at the biggest symbol of change: The ultra-posh

 Regis hotel.
 It opened last year where the Candy Store once stood.
 In